Table of Contents

 Phishing

 The most widespread social engineering technique.
 Uses fake emails, texts, or websites to trick victims into revealing credentials or installing malware.
+Spear phishing targets specific individuals with personalized messages, while whaling targets senior executives with high-value access.
 See our detailed phishing guide for more information.

 Why Social Engineering Works